Essential Oils For Asthma: Separating Myth From Fact

 - Shortness of breath

 Essential oils are substances derived from various types of plants, most often from steaming or pressing them.
 These oils tend to have strong aromas.
 Plants and their byproducts have been used throughout time for various purposes.
-Originally billed as folk medicine, supplements and essential oils derived from plants are now referred to as holistic or complementary or alternative medicine.
+Originally billed as folk medicine, supplements and essential oils derived from plants are now referred to as holistic or complementary or alternative medicine.1

 Essential oils can be found in local stores, such as Natural Grocers.
 They are also sold online and through network marketing company representatives.

-Essential oil claims
+Essential oils claims for asthma

 If you're an essential oil "true believer," please don't get your back up about the subhead above.
 I titled this section as claims, because the fact is, most of what you read about essential oils is just that: claims, rather than scientifically-proven facts.